dial800/msf/README.md

     <dd>Upsell #13 Quantity Sold, if used.
 Integer value.
 Optional.</dd>

     <dt>Upsell14</dt>
     <dd>Upsell #14 Quantity Sold, if used, or "0".
 Integer value.
-Optional.
 Must be populated for transmission integrity check.
 Required.</dd>

 </dl>